biaProjects/java-course-udemy/README.md

 - `2 - Object-Oriented Programming - Part1`
   _In progress._
   This file contains the introduction to Object-Oriented Programming (OOP).
-  It is divided in 2 projects used as examples (a), exercises (b) and explanation/exercises about static members (c).
+  It is divided in 2 projects used as examples (a, b), exercises (c) and explanation/exercises about static members (d).

   - `a - Introduction to OOP`
     - `a - Project 1 - Triangle`